 - Cuisine: NA

-- Glass mason jar with a plastic lid
+- 12 ounce mason jar with a metal or plastic lid

-- 1–2 cups Himalayan Salt or any other nutrient-rich salt such as Grey Atlantic Sea Salt
+- 1–2 large himalayan salt crystals (or 1/4 cup ground pink salt) or any other nutrient-rich salt such as Grey Atlantic Sea Salt

 - Filtered water